Effect of Impurities on Charge and Heat Transport in Tubular Nanowires: Conclusions

 \section{Conclusions}

-We studied the number and intensity of impurities effect in different cross-sections of tubular nanowires.
+We studied the effect of the number and strength of impurities on the charge and heat currents driven by a temperature or chemical potential bias, for different cross-sectional geometries of tubular nanowires.
 We began with a clean shell (or pure, i.\ e. without impurities) in each case and increased gradually the number of impurities.
 As expected these impurities lead to an increase of the scattering of electrons, and due to this reason the charge and heat current transported by carriers always decrease.
 We could obtain a further reduction of the currents by using a smaller number of impurities, but with a stronger associated potential.
 This effect may be also expected, since in general the impurity effects scale linearly with the impurity density, but quadratically with their strength.
 However, we show that the charge and heat current, and the effect of impurities on them, depend on the shell geometry.
 In the presence of impurities the triangular shell carries a charge current almost four times more than the hexagonal shell, for the same temperature gradient (35\,K).
 While the heat current for the triangular shell is only 15\% higher than hexagonal shells.
 An interesting result is that the effect of impurities on the charge and heat transport is smaller in the triangular shell than in the hexagonal shell.
 The reason is that the localization of the electrons on the corner and on the sides of the polygonal shell is more pronounced in the triangular case, which leads to higher energy intervals between different transverse states and consequently to a reduced scattering, compared to the hexagonal case.

+{\blue In conclusion, the interplay of the geometry and impurities leads to complex effects that may favor an increase of the thermoelectric efficiency of semiconductor based tubular or core-shell nanowires, that needs to be experimentally investigated.}